tomita-ychr/simple-selenium-checker/README.md

 ### actions directive

-Like `actions` also `assertions`, wait until the specified element becomes available.
+`actions` directive deals with actions such as button clicks and form inputs. `actions` wait until the specified element becomes available, like `assertions`.
 It is also possible to specify a timeout for each directive and the `Checker.DefaultTimeout` property is applied.

 #### click